Six Days in Spring

-Six Days in Spring (Six jours ce printemps-là) is a 2025 drama film directed by Joachim Lafosse, co-written by Lafosse, Chloé Duponchelle and Paul Ismaël.
-Eye Haïdara, stars as a desperate woman who borrows her ex in-laws’ house on the French Riviera to spend a short holiday with her children without telling them.
+Six Days in Spring (Six jours ce printemps-là) is a 2025 drama film directed by Joachim Lafosse, who co-wrote the screenplay with Chloé Duponchelle and Paul Ismaël.
+The film stars Eye Haïdara as a desperate woman who borrows her ex in-laws' house on the French Riviera to spend a short holiday with her children without telling them.

 The film had its world premiere in the main competition of the 73rd San Sebastián International Film Festival on 19 September 2025, where it won Silver Shell for Best Director and Jury Prize for Best Screenplay.